PeterSoerud/birc-project/README.md

 The page you are reading now is a GitHub repository.
 In addition to the documentation you are currently reading, it serves as a template for your project.

 Start by creating your own [github account](https://github.com/join) if you do not have one.

-Then follow the instructions [on this page](https://www.inmotionhosting.com/support/server/ssh/how-to-add-ssh-keys-to-your-github-account/) to add ssh keys to GitHub, so you do not need to type your password every time you sync with GitHub.
+Then you need to follow the instructions [on this page](https://www.inmotionhosting.com/support/server/ssh/how-to-add-ssh-keys-to-your-github-account/) to add ssh keys to GitHub.

 Now log in to your GitHub account on the web.
 Go to the [birc-project repository](https://github.com/kaspermunch/birc-project).
 In addition to this page, the repository contains a folder structure and config files, which serve as a good starting point for a project repository.
 You must now "fork" the repository.
 Forking creates your own copy of the `birc-project` repository under your own GitHub account.
 To fork the repository, click the button in the top right corner that says `Fork`.